Lucy Lane: Powers and abilities

 Although Superwoman originally had no inherent powers, her powersuit altered her DNA via a containment field to resemble that of a Kryptonian and as such would potentially make her capable of all the same feats they possess under the yellow sun.
 The abilities she has used thus far are; vast (possibly limitless) superhuman strength, speed and durability, invulnerability, flight (normal and interstellar), freeze breath and heat vision.
 The powersuit protects her from the harmful effects of Kryptonite and grants her the ability to steal the life of someone nearby to resurrect herself.
 Any other non-Kryptonian abilities the suit may possess have yet to be revealed.
 Due to the launch of the New 52, it is unlikely that any of the suit's other powers will be revealed unless it makes an appearance in the new continuity.

 As a result of her resurrection in Supergirl #50, she is said to have all the inherent abilities and weaknesses of "Those alien races" which were duplicated by the suit as the result of her return from the dead.
 While the exact number of alien races whose powers are duplicated by the suit are unknown, Kryptonian powers are among the powerset, as she displayed the ability to use Heat Vision shortly after her recovery by Sam Lane's forces when she was reborn.
 She confirms that she possesses super hearing when she murders a scientist working for Lane, though she does so with some form of energy blast from her hand, a power that is not among the abilities of a Kryptonian.
 If this statement is accurate, Lucy Lane now shares the inherent weakness to Kryptonite which all Kryptonians possess.

 In other media

 Television

-Lucy and Lois Lane as depicted in Smallville.
+Lucy and Lois Lane as depicted in Smallville (top).
 Jenna Dewan as Lucy Lane in Supergirl.